kamalallouzi/github-table/README.md

 Demo
 ====

 See [http://jsfiddle.net/kamalallouzi/wvo36u8e/](http://jsfiddle.net/kamalallouzi/wvo36u8e/) for an example.
+(Hit run again if it does not work the first time)

 What does it do?